gigakumar/ds_harshit_kumar/ondevice-ai/README.md

 ## Features

 - 📦 **Self-contained packaging** – package the automation daemon, configuration, plugins, and bundled TinyLlama weights into a single `.app`.
-- 🧠 **Model profiles** – toggle between the bundled TinyLlama model, an Ollama host, or OpenAI GPT-4o-mini directly from Settings.
+- 🧠 **Model profiles** – toggle between the bundled TinyLlama model, the on-device planner brain, an Ollama host, or OpenAI GPT-4o-mini directly from Settings.
 - 🕹️ **Automation dashboard** – responsive quick actions, live permission footprint, and model status at a glance.
 - 🗂️ **Knowledge console** – index raw snippets from the UI, semantic search, and document drill-down with adaptive layout.
 - 🧰 **Planning controls** – adjust temperature, token budget, and knowledge grounding when generating automation plans.